An aperiodic set of 11 Wang tiles: There is no aperiodic Wang sets with 10 tiles or less

 Let $\ws$ be a Wang set.
 We say that $\ws$ is minimally aperiodic if $\ws$ is aperiodic and no proper subset of $\ws$ is aperiodic (that is no proper subset of $\ws$ tiles the plane).
 We will introduce criteria proving that some Wang sets are not minimally aperiodic, and thus that we do not need to test them.

-The key idea is to look at the graph $G$ underlying the transducer.
-Note that this is actually a \emph{multigraph}: there might be multiple edges(transitions) joining two given vertices (states), and there might also be self-loops.
+The key idea is to look at the graph $G$ underlying the transducer, that is, the transducer in which we neglect the labels of transitions.
+Note that this is actually a \emph{multigraph}: there might be multiple edges (transitions) joining two given vertices (states), and there might also be self-loops.

-This approach was also introduced in \cite{rolin2012}, and the following lemma is more or less implicit in this article:
+This approach was introduced in~\cite{rolin2012}, and the following lemma is more or less implicit in this article:

 \begin{lemme} Let $\ws$ be a Wang set, and $G$ the corresponding graph. \begin{itemize} \item Suppose there exist two vertices/states/colors $u,v \in G$ so that there is an edge (hence a tile/transition) from $u$ to $v$ and no path from $v$ to $u$.
-Then $\ws$ is not minimal aperiodic. \item Suppose $G$ contains a strongly connected component which is reduced to a cycle.
-Then $\ws$ is not minimal aperiodic. \item If the difference between the number of edges and the number of vertices in $G$ is less than 2, then $\ws$ is not minimal aperiodic. \end{itemize} \end{lemme} \begin{proof} In terms of tiles, the first case corresponds to a tile $t$ that can appear at most one in each row.
+Then $\ws$ is not minimal aperiodic. \item Suppose $G$ contains a strongly connected component which is a cycle.
+Then $\ws$ is not minimal aperiodic. \item If $G$ has only one vertex, then $\ws$ is not aperiodic. \item If the difference between the number of edges and the number of vertices in $G$ is less than 2, then $\ws$ is not minimal aperiodic. \end{itemize} \end{lemme} \begin{proof} In terms of tiles, the first case corresponds to a tile $t$ which can appear at most once in each row.
 If $\ws$ tiles the plane, $\ws$ tiles arbitrarily large regions without using the tile $t$.
-By compactness, $\ws \setminus \{t\}$ tiles the plane.
+By compactness (Lemma \ref{lm:comp}), $\ws \setminus \{t\}$ tiles the plane.

 For the second case, suppose such a component exists.
-This means there exist some tiles $ S\subseteq \ws$ so that every time one of the tiles in $S$ appear, then the whole row is periodic (of period the size of the cycle).
+This means there exist some tiles $ S\subseteq \ws$ so that every time one of the tiles in $S$ appears, then the whole row is periodic (of period the size of the cycle).
 If $\ws$ is aperiodic, we cannot have a tiling where tiles of $S$ appear in two different rows, as we could deduce from it a periodic tiling.
 As a consequence, tiles from $S$ appear in at most one row, and using the same compactness argument as before we deduce that $\ws \setminus S$ tiles the plane.

+For the third case, if $G$ has only one vertex and the Wang set tiles the plane, then one can construct a periodic tiling of the plane such that every column is the same column.